gracechua93/FED2024Assg2_P04_Team3/README.md

 ## Project Overview
 MokeSell is an online platform that serves as a consumer-to-consumer marketplace for buying and selling new and second-hand items.
-The website takes a modern, minimalist approach to revolutionize the consumer-to-consumer (C2C) marketplace.
-The platform focuses on clean layouts, intuitive navigation, and clear typography, enabling users to achieve their core objectives—buying or selling items—without unnecessary distractions.
+The website takes a modern, minimalist approach and focuses on clean layouts, intuitive navigation, and clear typography, enabling users to achieve their core objectives—buying or selling items—without unnecessary distractions.
 By incorporating responsive design, MokeSell ensures a seamless experience for both mobile and desktop users, making the platform adaptable to various devices and user needs.

 ## Design Process